Bayesian analysis of a Unified Dark Matter model with transition: can it alleviate the $H_{0}$ tension?: Results

 \textbf{UDM vs $\Lambda$CDM (no $M$)} -- Fig.~\ref{fig:udmvslcdm_noM} shows that, in the absence of the prior on $M$, the constraints on the UDM scenario loosen up while the constraints on $\Lambda$CDM are still tight.
 Since the SNIa are effectively calibrated by the CMB distance, the UDM model reproduces a cosmic expansion consistent with $\Lambda$CDM and the best fit values of the UDM model parameters are very close to those of $\Lambda$CDM.
 Additionally, Table~\ref{table_marg} shows that constraints on the UDM scenario leads to almost negligible increase on $H_0$ together with a significant increase in the uncertainties.
 This exemplifies that the $M$ prior helps in constraining more precisely the dark energy content in alternative scenarios to the standard cosmological model.

 \textbf{UDM vs UDM no $M$} -- The effect of the prior on $M$ is even more striking when comparing the Bayesian analysis for the UDM model with and without the prior on $M$.
 Figure \ref{fig:udmvsudm_noM} gives a clear visual proof that the prior helps to constrain the UDM model, and in particular the two parameters $\beta$ and $a_t$ specific to the EoS transition.
 We see that the prior enhances the best fit values of $\beta$, $H_0$, $\Omega_{\rm DE0}$, and $M$, while decreasing $a_t$.
 In both cases, the value for $\beta$ is quite small ($<2$ in the $1\sigma$ region), in favour of a smooth transition.
 The prior favours an earlier transition redshift, which explains the highest best fit for $H_0$ ($69.64 \pm 0.88$ against $67.6^{+1.3}_{-0.82}$ without the prior).

-Finally, both analysis leads to a $\sim 1.5\sigma$ decrease in the Hubble tension, which is mainly driven by the increase of the uncertainties.
+The tension between the $\Lambda$CDM analyses presented here and the observed value of $H_0$~\cite{Riess:2021jrx} is about $\sim 4\sigma$, while the tension between the UDM model and $H_0$ is about $\sim 2.5\sigma$.
+Therefore, the UDM model reduces the tension by $\sim 1.5\sigma$.
+The tension is reduced whether we include the prior on $M$ or not.

 Table~\ref{tablebf} gives the best-fit values together with the $\chi^2$ for each individual experiment and their combined sum.
 The relative difference in the Hubble rate with respect to $\Lambda$CDM and the equation of state of the dark energy-like component are shown in Appendix~\ref{ap:bf}.